 Understand Your Destination

-The situation can change quickly during a pandemic.
+The situation can change quite rapidly during a pandemic.
 Make sure you regularly monitor the COVID situation at your destination so that you are aware of any updates to outbreaks, quarantine requirements or travel restrictions.
 You should also take a moment to research your airline, departure airport and destination airport for any COVID precautions that may affect your plans.
 And don’t forget to allow for plenty of extra time for extra COVID checks throughout your journey.
+Read up on your arrival airport and city’s mandates on masks, and whether they have any special requirements, such as showing proof of a negative Covid-19 test.

 Consider Packing Your Own Food

 The more you can minimise your contact with others, the better.
 But on an airline journey you’re probably going to need some food.
 If your flight is only a few hours, plan to eat a meal before you leave home and pack some snacks to keep you satiated during the flight.
+Some airlines have limited their food and drink services or suspended them altogether for flights under a certain mileage.
 And really, you won’t be missing out on much by forgoing airline food!

 The same goes for drinks.
 Staying hydrated is important for staying healthy in general, but especially on a flight.
 Keep your water intake high and your contact low by bringing a reusable water bottle with you.
 You can empty it out before you go through security and refill it on the other side.
 That way you’ll have plenty of water with you during the flight and won’t need to rely on in-flight service to stay hydrated.